ErikApostol/XGBoost-tutorial/ReadingNote.md

 # XGBoost-tutorial

+This is a reading note of the XGBoost with Python 7-day mini-course offered by Jason Brownlee.

 ## What is Gradient Boosting
 Gradient Boosting is a technique to add weaker algorithms together using a procedure similar to gradient descent, in order to minimize the loss function and make them into a stronger algorithm.
 New weaker algorithms are added to reduce residual errors of previous algorithms.